 The Bandwidth Graphs and Charts

-When you click on the icon, it will open and show you two graphs of the website traffic for the present day (labeled Today) and the Past 7 days.
-After that you will see a 12 month graph and summary pie charts of usage for each of the last 9 months.
-Each graph is broken down to HTTP, IMAP, POP3, SMTP, and FTP usage. the first two graphs measure activity in bits/second, while the third graph summarizes usage for the year in bytes transferred.
+When you click on the link, it will open and show you three graphs of the website traffic labeled 24 hours, Past week and Past year.
+After that you will see summary pie charts of usage.
+Each graph is broken down to HTTP, IMAP, POP3, SMTP, and FTP usage.

 You can also click on each pie graph and then see a breakdown of the month for ALL traffic and just the HTTP traffic.